jsor/jcarousel/README.markdown

 Manipulating the carousel
 -------------------------

-If you manipulate the carousel from the outside (eg. adding or removing items from the list), ensure that you call `reload()` afterwards so that jCarousel gets aware of the changes:
+If you manipulate the carousel from the outside (eg. adding or removing items from the list), ensure that you call `reload()` afterwards so that jCarousel becomes aware of the changes:

     <script type="text/javascript">
     $(function() {